dsametriya/fish/README.md

 # fish
-This is a frapsoft/fish Fish Docker container flattened into a single tarball.
+This is Fish Shell base on Alpine Linux Docker container flattened into a single tarball.